+60+

+new starters via our academy programmes in 2021, including:

+5

+Commercial Academy

+12

+Technical Academy

+13

+Customer Service Academy

+14

+Sales Academy

+15

+Build Academy

+Future Skills Managers

+support trainees and drive skills development

+Mentors Network

+help trainees settle and grow

+Berkeley Academy

-60+ new starters via our academy programmes in 2021, including: Commercial Academy 12 Technical Academy 13 Customer Service Academy 14 Sales Academy 15 Build Academy Supporting skills development Future Skills Managers support trainees and drive skills development Mentors Network help trainees settle and grow Berkeley Academy in-house face-to-face training centre Learning Management System online skills training hub for all roles Competency Frameworks mapping future skills and training needs for key roles Training Partners our network of leading external skills training partners
+in-house face-to-face training centre

+Learning Management System

+online skills training hub for all roles

+Competency Frameworks mapping future skills and training needs for key roles Training Partners our network of leading external skills training partners 12+ month funded and accredited training programmes
-OUR VISION 2030

-OUR VISION

-Equipping our people with the skills for the future is one of ten strategic priorities within Berkeley's long-term business strategy, called Our Vision 2030; Transforming Tomorrow.
-Our Vision 2030 will help us to be a world-class business, trusted to transform the most challenging sites into exceptional places and to maximise our positive impact on society, the economy and the natural world.
+OUR VISION 2030 Equipping our people with the skills for the future is one of ten strategic priorities within Berkeley's long-term business strategy, called Our Vision 2030; Transforming Tomorrow.
+Our Vision 2030 will help us to be a world-class business, trusted to transform the most challenging sites into exceptional places and to maximise our positive impact on society, the economy and the natural world. berkeleygroup.co.uk/ourvision

-berkeleygroup.co.uk/ourvision